-United Verde built the Verde Valley Country Club with a 9-hole golf course on nearby Peck's Lake.
+United Verde built the Verde Valley Country Club in the early 1920s with a 9-hole golf course on nearby Peck's Lake.
 The course closed in October 1991 but the dilapidated clubhouse remains.

 The mines and smelter closed in 1953 and it took Clarkdale several decades to recover from that economic collapse.
 The town was incorporated in 1957.

 A cement plant, built for construction of the Glen Canyon Dam, contributes jobs and dust for Clarkdale.